jakubtomsu/vmem/README.md

 // do something with the data, now you can use bytes in [0..<2048]

-// When you don't need the whole memory block you can free it.
+// When you don't need the whole memory block you can dealloc it.
-// To just mark it as unused, use `vmem_decommit` instead. vmem_free(ptr, size);
+// To just mark it as unused, use `vmem_decommit` instead. vmem_dealloc(ptr, size);
 ```

 ## Supported platforms